Carvas91/carlosportfolio.github.io/_pages/about.md

 🎓 Hi, I'm nearing the end of my AI Master's program and also about to finish my Business Analytics program at Lambton College in Mississauga.

-👨‍💻 My academic path has built a strong foundation, and on my own, I’ve developed proficiency in key tools for Data Analysis and AI.
-I'm skilled with Python and its libraries, such as Pandas, NumPy, and Scikit Learn, and also familiar with Power BI, SQL, GitHub, and Google Colab.
+👨‍💻 I've built a strong foundation through formal education, but I didn't stop there.
+Teaching myself has been one of my biggest strengths.
+I've gotten really good with Python and essential libraries like Pandas, NumPy, OpenCV and Scikit Learn.
+I've also gotten hands-on with tools like Power BI, SQL, GitHub, and Google Colab.

-📘 I’m dedicated to constant learning and applying my combined academic and self-taught skills to tackle real-world problems.
+📘 Committed to lifelong learning and applying my skills to tackle real-world problems.

-🤝 If you're interested in my mix of formal education and proactive learning, let’s connect.
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/vasconezswett/) or [Email me](mailto:carvas91@hotmail.com) about any projects or opportunities where my passion for AI and data could be of use.
+🤝 If you're on the lookout for someone who blends school smarts with self-taught know-how, I'm your guy.
+Don't be shy and feel free to reach out on [LinkedIn](https://www.linkedin.com/in/vasconezswett/) or [email me](mailto:carvas91@hotmail.com) about any projects or opportunities.

 A data-driven personal website
 ======